 Seven samples (three soil and four tuff) were analyzed for TAL metals.
 Table 7.3-2 presents the results of the inorganic chemicals above BVs and the detected inorganic chemicals that have no BVs.
 Figure 7.3-2 shows the spatial distribution of inorganic chemicals detected or detected above BVs.
-Because the extent of contamination is not defined for the site, inorganic COPCs have not been identified.
+The nature and extent of contamination are defined at SWMU 53-001(b); inorganic COPCs are identified below.